Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Analysis of the stochastic Hopf bifurcation

-Here, as opposed to the original SHE (\ref{eq:HopfSDECart}) we have chosen $V_1$ to be nonconstant {\mk and to be multiplied by a one-dimensional} Wiener process, {\mk only}.
-Thus, at each point $q$ in $\mathbb{R}^2$, the vector $V_1(q)$ {\mk alone} cannot span $\mathbb{R}^2$ and the Kolmogorov operator $\mathcal{K}$ is not elliptic anymore. {\mk It may turn out, however, that the operator is hypoelliptic, ensuring, roughly speaking, to have the noise to propagate out in the whole space; see next subsection.} Our aim is then to check under which condition on $V_1$ the Kolmogorov operator $\mathcal{K}$ is hypoelliptic. \begin{rmk} {\mk In the coordinate-free framework of differential geometry, a vector field $V$ defined on the plane $\mathbb{R}^2$ and decomposed in Cartesian coordinates as $V(x, y) = V^1(x, y) \vec{e}_1 + V^2(x, y) \vec{e}_2$, is identified (by isomorphism) with} the first-order differential operator \bes V = V^1(x, y)~\partial_x + V^2(x, y)~\partial_y. \ees See e.g.~\cite{Fecko2006} for an introduction to differential geometry. \end{rmk}
+Here, as opposed to the original SHE~\eqref{eq:HopfSDECart} we have chosen $V_1$ to be nonconstant {\mk and to be multiplied by a one-dimensional} Wiener process, {\mk only}.
+Thus, at each point $q$ in $\mathbb{R}^2$, the vector $V_1(q)$ {\mk alone} cannot span $\mathbb{R}^2$ and the Kolmogorov operator $\mathcal{K}$ is no longer elliptic. {\mk It may turn out, however, that the operator is hypoelliptic, ensuring, roughly speaking, to have the noise to propagate out in the whole space; see next subsection.} Our aim is then to check under which condition on $V_1$ the Kolmogorov operator $\mathcal{K}$ is hypoelliptic.
+For that purpose we need to verify under which conditions the H\"ormander condition~\eqref{eq:HCondition} holds.

-The strong Feller property is ensured by the H\"ormander theorem when the H\"ormander bracket condition \eqref{eq:HCondition} holds.
-We also saw that the irreducibility of the Markov semigroup follows as well when the stochastic vector fields are constant and when the deterministic field $V_0$ is a polynomial vector field of odd degree \cite{Jurdjevic1985}.
-One would then like to understand for the SHE \eqref{eq:fieldSDE} with a single vector field $V_1$ in the stochastic perturbation (see Eq.~\eqref{eq:fieldSDE}), under which conditions on $V_1$ \eqref{eq:HCondition} holds.

-For this purpose, let us calculate the Lie bracket of $V_1$ with $V_0$.
-Using the coordinate-free formalism (see Remark \ref{coco_free}), the vector fields $V_0$ and $V_1$ are given in polar coordinates by
+We thus calculate the Lie bracket of $V_1$ with $V_0$.
+The vector fields $V_0$ and $V_1$ are given in polar coordinates by

 where $V_1^r$ and $V_1^\theta$ are the (smooth) components of $V_1$.
 Let us first consider the simple yet instructive case when